DysonParra/proj-all-scripts-bat-sh/README.md

 # Information of the project.
+This repository contains various script files for do some tasks.

 # update_libs_java
 Used for find all jar files with name "*-lib.jar" in the "build" folder of a project.